European Centre for Law and Justice

 Jay Sekulow: co-founder with Thomas Patrick Monaghan.

 Jay Sekulow is the Chief Counsel of the European Center for Law and Justice.
-He is also Chief Counsel for the American Center for Law and Justice.
-He is an anti-choice republican and is in favor of blasphemy laws (2)
+He is also Chief Counsel for the American Center for Law and Justice and part of Donald Trump’s legal team.
+He is an anti-choice republican and is in favor of blasphemy laws in the US (4)

 Legal existence: Registered as an association of the Tribunal D’Instance in Strasbourg.
 The ECLJ also has Special Consultative Status before the United Nations/ECOSOC.

 Financing: Funded by the ACLJ.
 Revenue: $ 1,165,836 (2016) (6)

 EU Accreditation: No.